 Cats that look to be more ‘blue’ are ultimately those who have more blue colors, tipping, shading running through their fur.

-Whether the grey Maine Coon is a permitted coloring or not ultimately makes no difference if you to find their coloring truly magnificent.
+Whether the grey Maine Coon is a permitted coloring or not ultimately makes no difference if you find their coloring truly magnificent.